Ting-Chao Chou: Education

 Under Japan's rule of Taiwan 1895–1945, the Chou family established a private family school teaching Chinese characters and classics.
 His father was the teacher.
-After his father died, the widowed mother sent him to Hsin-Chu Normal School affiliated primary school with three-hour round-trip daily commute in the sixth grade.
-After the Taiwan Provincial Hsinchu High School, he entered Kaohsiung Medical University majoring in pharmaceutical sciences where he graduated summa cum laude.
-He was accepted by the Pharmacological Institute of National Taiwan University College of Medicine and received the master's degree under the mentorship of Chen-Yuan Lee, Director of the institute, and Dean of the Medical School.
-In 1965, he received a full scholarship from Yale University where he devoted to the mathematical aspects of quantitative biology.
-He received a Ph.D. degree with high honors.
-He did a postdoctoral fellowship at the Johns Hopkins University School of Medicine under Chairman of the Pharmacology Department, Paul Talalay, during 1970–1972.
+After his father died, his widowed mother sent him to Hsin-Chu Normal School affiliated primary school.
+After the Taiwan Provincial Hsinchu High School, he entered Kaohsiung Medical University majoring in pharmaceutical sciences.
+He was accepted by the Pharmacological Institute of National Taiwan University College of Medicine and received the master's degree.
+In 1965, he attended Yale University and studied the mathematical aspects of quantitative biology.
+He received a Ph.D. degree.
+He did a postdoctoral fellowship at the Johns Hopkins University School of Medicine in the pharmacology department during 1970–1972.

-In 1972 he joined the Laboratory of Pharmacology at Memorial Sloan Kettering Cancer Center (MSKCC) in New York City as an assistant professor, affiliated to Cornell University Graduate School of Medical Sciences.
-He became a Member and Professor in 1988.
-After 40 years of service at MSKCC, he retired on June 1, 2013, from the Directorship of Preclinical Pharmacology Core Laboratory, Molecular Pharmacology & Chemistry Program of MSKCC, and established the PD Science LLC in 2013 in Paramus, New Jersey, to promote MAL based biodynamics, pharmacodynamics, combination index, and bioinformatics [MAL-BD/PD/CI/BI] theory and application.
+In 1972 he joined the laboratory of pharmacology at Memorial Sloan Kettering Cancer Center (MSKCC) in New York City as an assistant professor, affiliated to Cornell University Graduate School of Medical Sciences.
+He became a member and professor in 1988.
+He retired on June 1, 2013, from the directorship of Preclinical Pharmacology Core Laboratory, Molecular Pharmacology & Chemistry Program of MSKCC, and established the PD Science LLC in 2013 in Paramus, New Jersey, to promote MAL based biodynamics, pharmacodynamics, combination index, and bioinformatics [MAL-BD/PD/CI/BI] theory and application.

 Publication and citation metrics

 Peer-reviewed articles

 T.C.
 Chou's 353 publications are listed in Web of Science.
-The peer reviewed articles have been cited 40,108 scientific papers published in over 1,469 bio-medical journals as of October 14, 2022.
+The peer-reviewed articles have been cited 40,108 scientific papers published in over 1,469 bio-medical journals as of October 14, 2022.
 Mr. Chou has a H-index of 75 and i10-index of 285.